 Non-skiers often enjoy the hikes on St. Moritz or fast rides on the safe trails of the St. Moritz-Celerina Olympia bobrun.

-When you finish the outdoor activities, there are great spots for dinner and dancing at St. Moritz.
+After the outdoor activities, there are great spots for dinner and dancing at St. Moritz.
 The Snowli, located at the base station of the Celerina-Marguns gondola lift in Celerina, is often touted as a family favourite.

 The St Moritz ski season typically runs from late November through until early April.